For young Japanese seeking romance, beauty is in the eye of the dating app | The Japan Times

 At Eureka’s business briefing, Chief Executive Officer Junya Ishibashi emphasized that the Pairs app is different from dubious deai-kei services used mostly by people seeking one-night stands.
 The company belongs to Match Group, a U.S.-based world-leading dating service giant that also runs Tinder.

-Pairs requires users to link their profile with a Facebook account or mobile phone number to avoid improper use, such as fake accounts, or married people or minors, he said.
+Pairs requires users to link their profile with a Facebook account or mobile phone number to avoid improper use, such as fake accounts by married people or minors, he said.

 Improper messages, including obscene photos and indications of compensated dating, are scrutinized by staff 24 hours a day.